-'Tamnavulin Single Malt Scotch whisky' was launched in 2016, initially in the UK.
+Tamnavulin Single Malt Scotch whisky' was launched in 2016, initially in the UK.
 The Tamnavulin Distillery was built in 1966 and was acquired by WMG in 1993.
 'Tamnavulin' is the epitome of a Speyside malt; rich, smooth, elegant and refreshing.
 Tamnavulin is the Gaelic translation for 'Mill on the Hill,' named in part after the 16th century woollen mill which sits on the site of the distillery.
 This Speyside is double cask.
 Matured in American Oak Barrels and finished in Amoroso Oloroso Sherry casks for a rich, full-bodied, sweet and mellow taste.
 EDI started distributing this product in the Philippines in 2018.
 'Tamnavulin Single Malt Scotch Whisky Vintage Collection', a rare range with expressions from the years 2000, 1979, 1973 and 1970, together with a new Tempranillo finish was launched in 2018 for Global Travel Retail.
-'Tamnavulin Sherry Cask Edition' is matured in American Oak Barrels and enhanced by a finesse in three different sherry casks.
+'Tamnavulin Sherry Casks.
 This classic revelation from the